Weed and Pulp

 Drawing with Light: The Blue Print Cyanotype Workshop

-Join the Gadsden Museum of Art in welcoming Tuscaloosa artist Sarah Ann Austin in her hands-on cyanotype workshop, an excellent way to learn the traditional approach to one of the first photographic printmaking processes.
+Invite me to do a fun hands-on cyanotype workshop, an excellent way to learn the traditional approach to one of the 19th century photographic printmaking processes also known as blueprints.

-Austin’s cyanotype process uses traditional techniques and chemicals designed to create unique, one of a kind, handcrafted prints dating back to the invention in 1842 by Sir Jon Herschel.
+My cyanotype process uses traditional techniques and chemicals designed to create unique, one of a kind, handcrafted prints dating back to the invention in 1842 by Sir Jon Herschel.
 The workshop will introduce some basic photo/printmaking techniques as well as advanced methods for further exploration on paper and Fabric.
-We will cover how to create the chemical solutions and start printing.
+We will cover a short historical introduction on the process and how to create/mix/purchase the chemical solutions and start printing.
 Students will walk away with a number of paper prints and fabric prints along with the knowledge to continue to print in their own studios and homes.
+The workshop requires a room in darkness along with a space with running water to wash out the final prints.

 Cyanotype chemistry and a limited supply of paper are included.
 You will be asked to bring objects from your home, flowers from your garden, fabric you may want to print on or make a print with, found objects that are approximately the size of a 5×7 image or slightly larger.
 NOTE: Your objects will not be ruined or damaged in the printing process unless you decide to print on your fabric!

-Additional specialty handmade cotton and native fiber papers will be available for purchase from Sarah Ann’s own handmade paper collection for $5 per sheet.
+Additional specialty handmade cotton and native fiber papers will be available for purchase from Sarah Ann’s own handmade paper collection for a discounted price of $5 per sheet.

 This is an all ages all levels workshop; participants are expected to have no prior knowledge of the photographic process only a certain amount of enthusiasm for image making!
 Enrollment is limited to ensure one-on-one attention.